Shopping for a new Chevrolet Suburban?

 While GMC puts all its full-size SUVs under one umbrella, the Suburban leaves the short-wheelbase duties to the Chevy Tahoe.
 The long-wheelbase model in Chevy's portfolio is 130 inches long in wheelbase--as it was in the previous generation--and more than 220 inches long overall, slightly stretched from the last Suburban.

 Electric power steering also helps improve gas-mileage figures, as does a stronger frame with more high-strength steel--which also gives the Suburban a stiffer body structure, GM claims.
+Electric power steering is often criticized for a lack of feel, but in a vehicle like the Suburban, sports car-like feel is largely unnecessary, and Chevy makes the most of the ability to deliver effortless steering forces at any speed.
 The suspension--like the Silverado--remains a leaf-spring design in the rear, though the Suburban LTZ can be ordered with Magnetic Ride Control, a sophisticated setup that uses magnetically charged fluid to change suspension damping rates.
+When equipped with the MRC package, the Suburban's ride quality is remarkable, smooth and supple, yet with even better control of the large body than you'll find in the already capable standard suspension.
 The Suburban can tow up to 8,500 pounds.

 With the Suburban, Chevy has one of its most popular people carriers--but until recently, accessing its third-row seat has been a chore.
-GM says it's made the trip to the way-back easier, with more second-row leg room, and with flat-folding third-row seats with power assistance.
+With the 2015 model, GM has made the trip to the way-back easier, with more second-row leg room, and with flat-folding third-row seats with power assistance.
+The extra space in the third row is immediately noticeable, though it's still best-suited to shorter adults and children for anything more than short trips.
 The cabin's storage bins are more useful too, with a center console bin deep enough to hold tablet or small notebook computers.

 Other available features include keyless entry; pushbutton start; an 8.0-inch LCD touchscreen radio with Chevy MyLink connectivity; a head-up display; a power tailgate; a cargo-management system; and up to six USB ports and six power outlets.
 A Blu-Ray DVD entertainment system will also be an option on the Suburban, as will wheels sized up to 22 inches.